clarkio/vscode-twitch-highlighter/README.md

     > Note: this is required if you'd like to have the bot send join/leave messages in your chat.
 It also needs to match the Twitch username with which you generated the OAuth token.

--   `twitchHighlighter.highlightColor`: Background color of the decoration.
+-   `twitchHighlighter.highlightColor`: Background color of the decoration (default: green).
 Use rgba() and define transparent background colors to play well with other decorations.

           Example: green

+-   `twitchHighlighter.highlightFontColor`: Font color of the decoration (default: white).
+Use rgba() and define transparent background colors to play well with other decorations.

+          Example: white

 *   `twitchHighlighter.highlightBorder`: CSS styling property that will be applied to text enclosed by a decoration.
 *   `twitchHighlighter.announceBot`: Whether or not the bot should announce its joining or leaving the chat room.